Fort Myers DUI Checkpoints

 - The checkpoint must be significantly more effective in combating a serious crime problem than other less intrusive means

 When you are arrested for DUI after being stopped at a DUI checkpoint in Fort Myers, Naples, Port Charlotte, Punta Gorda or Cape Coral contact a DUI Defense Lawyer from Viacava & Cantor.
 A DUI Defense Lawyer from Viacava & Cantor will be able to investigate whether the checkpoint properly complied with all of the appropriate regulations.
 If the checkpoint did not comply with all of the necessary requirements a DUI Defense Lawyer from Viacava & Cantor will move to have your DUI case dismissed.
-Contact a lawyer from Viacava & Cantor today to schedule a free consultation at 239-672-8934 (Fort Myers) or 941-388-7810 (Sarasota) to discuss the specific facts of your case.
+Contact a lawyer from Viacava & Cantor today to schedule a free consultation at 239-672-8934 (Fort Myers) to discuss the specific facts of your case.